 If, like us, you tend to use your Mac laptops with a separate keyboard and mouse, these factors won’t be important.

-how the MacBook Air compares to the iMac here.
+Find out how the MacBook Air compares to the iMac here.

 Specs & Performance